neuropark/bengali-dataset/how_to_contribute.md

 ```
 main.bat
 ```
-Congratulations :tada:, you just made your first your first contribution.
+Congratulations :tada:, you just made your first contribution.
 You can add as many entries as you can.

 <br><br>
 `LivingThings Community`